Nishyo-coder/Readme-App/Develop/READMEHW.md

   ## Contributors:
-  To contribute clone repo from Github and be sure to run a npm install
+  To clone repo from GIthub and to run npm install

   ## Test
   npm test